AlainParadis/program-transformation/proposed-credentials.md

 		<li>Deep learning of the craft</li>
 		<li>Record of ever-evolving curriculum</li>
 	</ul>
-	<strong>Cons</strong>
+	<h5>Cons</h5>
 	<ul>
 		<li>Significant time commitment—three years</li>
 		<li>Significant financial commitment</li>
 	</ul>
 	<li>Ontario Colleges Two Year Diploma</li>
 	<p>
 		This diploma would offer students in the three-year Advanced Diploma program an exit option after two years.
-This may require revision to college policies.
 The current curriculum may also need minor modifications to ensure it aligns with diploma program requirements.
-It does not represent a new, separate program with all the resourcing that would represent.
+It does not represent a new, separate program, no new faculty, no new classrooms, etc…
 	</p>
 	<p>
 		Frankly, I hope this option will entice new enrolments.
 Once students have enrolled, that they'd <em>stay for three years</em>.
 	</p>
-	<strong>Pros</strong>
+	<h5>Pros</h5>
 	<ul>
 		<li>Shorter time to graduation, workforce</li>
 		<li>Lower cost</li>
 		<li>Appeal to international students?
 Moot point?</li>
 	</ul>
-	<strong>Cons</strong>
+	<h5>Cons</h5>
 	<ul>
 		<li>Time to implementation</li>
 		<li>Missing third-year WIL experiences</li>